UVARocketry/Models-and-Simulations/README.md

 # Models-and-Simulations
 Engine modeling code and files for CFD, FEA, and other simulations.
 Ansys workbench files are .wbpj

-The 2D-Steady State folder has the whole Ansys workbook for that sim.
-Inside there is a Results folder with images, annotations, and excel files of the results that can be opened without Ansys products.
+The 2D-Steady State Results folder has results from a 4000-iteration, axisymmetric, steady-state simulation of the engine that was done in Fluent.
+The results are in pictures, annotations, and processed values in Excel files, so no Ansys products are required to open them.
+The whole simulation folder is too big for here so it's uploaded as a zip on the google drive.